-Arnaud Arbet works regularly at the Opera of Cologne : in 2016, he conducted Die Eroberung von Mexico by Rihm with great success and in 2018, he was co-conductor of Die Soldaten by Zimmermann, together with François-Xavier Roth.
-For the season 2018-19 he conducted Mare Nostrum by Kagel in opening of the season and La Scuola de’ Gelosi by Salieri.
-For the season 2019-20, he was invited to conduct Carmen. in October 2020, he conducts Philipp Maintz’s clamitationes colonienses with the Gürzenich Orchester in the Philharmonie of Cologne.
+Arnaud Arbet regularly conducts at the Opera of Cologne : Die Eroberung von Mexico by Rihm, Die Soldaten by Zimmermann (co-director with François-Xavier Roth), Mare Nostrum by Kagel, La Scuola de’ Gelosi by Salieri and Carmen by Bizet.
+In 2020, he created Philipp Maintz’s clamitationes colonienses with the Gürzenich Orchester in the Philharmonie of Cologne.